pitr-ch/kvizer/README.md

 # About

 This little tool should help you with katello development.
-It makes virtual server configuration easy.
+It makes virtual machines configuration easy.
 It's basically a wrapper around virtual box with some useful tools.

 Kvizer is a garble of "Katello virtualizer"